Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 How Can A Speech Therapist Help With Articulation Disorders?

-A speech therapist is a trained, licensed professional who can help you navigate severe or mild speech problems that your child might be experiencing.
+A speech language pathologist is a trained, licensed professional who can help you navigate severe or mild speech problems that your child might be experiencing.

 For example, they may help your child pronounce the ‘k’ at the end of kick.